 Operating since 1994, the Capital City Public Market is one of the Treasure Valley's largest Saturday markets.
 In years past, the market has been known to take over the streets of downtown Boise and 34th street in Garden City.
-This year, due to construction, the open-air market and its 150+ local vendors will take over the Grove Plaza.
+The open-air market and its 150+ local vendors will take the Grove Plaza.

 Vendors Selling at the Capital City Public Market